Parsifal-M/KubernetesForEveryone/README.md

 &nbsp;

-### Clean up!
+## Clean up!
 Clean up your deployment and your service before you go to the next task.

 &nbsp;

-### Do It Yourself
+## Do It Yourself

 ![Super Mario](https://github.com/Wesbest/KubernetesForEveryone/blob/master/Pictures/SuperMario.png)

 Try to get Super Mario running in your browser.

-*tips
+**Tips**

 Image source: https://hub.docker.com/r/pengbai/docker-supermario/

-Don't reinvent the wheel.
-Use our templates. https://github.com/smii/KubernetesForEveryone/tree/master/Templates Use your favorite editor but the real masters may also use vim ofcourse!
+Don't reinvent the wheel!
+Use our templates: https://github.com/smii/KubernetesForEveryone/tree/master/Templates

+Use your favorite editor but the real masters may also use vim ofcourse!

 &nbsp;